 The curtain rods in our new house looked like something out of a 1960 Sears catalog and they had to go.
 Knowing I had 16 windows to buy for, I realized the cost would add up fast for something so simple.
-Since I wanted to spend more money on curtains, paint and accessories, I decided to figure out a way to make my own rods.
+Since I wanted to spend more money on curtains, paint and accessories, I decided to figure out a way to make my own DIY Custom Curtain Rods.

 We moved into our house a year ago knowing we had lots of projects ahead.
 Every room was crying out for a makeover, but honestly, I wouldn’t have it any other way.
 Making curtain rods was another opportunity to put our own touch on a house we love so much.

 (some affiliate links have been included to keep this blog up and running)

 - Electrical Conduit (I used ½ inch which is actually ¾ in. in diameter)

 - Cabinet Knobs

 - Spray Paint